legerch/QWlanManager/README.md

 ## 1.1.
 Features

 This cross-platform library allow to control interfaces operations (_perform a scan, connect to a network, etc..._) and manage all related events through the class `qwm::Manager`.
 Main features of the library are:
-- Asynchrone operations: no blocking operations, all event-driven
+- Asynchronous operations: no blocking operations, all event-driven
 - Interfaces added or removed are detected
 - UTF-8 networks are supported
 - Datas classes are **QML** compatible